On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Capital Model

 where consumption is an increasing function of income:

-for $0<a<1$.
-The critical point below which a household consumes all of their income, with no facility for savings or investment, is denoted $I^*$.
-Accumulated capital is assumed to grow proportionally to the level of savings, such that
+for some household rate of consumption $0<a<1$.
+The critical point below which a household consumes all of its income, with no facility for savings or investment, is denoted by $I^*$.
+The accumulated capital is assumed to grow proportionally to the level of savings, such that